Should You Blog in The First, Second, or Third Point of View?

 Writing in the third person tends to be a lot more detached.
 You used to see it a lot in the early days of the internet because the people writing for the web were largely academicians who were used to following AP Style Guides or writing for an audience of other academics.

-AP Style Third Person
+Ap Style Third Person

 The philosophy back then was that writing in an impartial, detached way lent you an air of authority.
 It's not me telling you something, it's "The Word Of God Delivering Information To An Audience".
 By stating everything as fact, by removing the personal, content is thought to be more authoritative.